khong1127/hatch/context/design/concepts/Friending/testing.md/steps/file.c93a44fb.md

   }

   /**
-   * Helper to find a friendship between two users, regardless of order.
+   * Helper to get the canonical representation of a pair of users for a friendship.
-   * Stores friends in lexicographical order (friend1 < friend2) for canonical representation.
+   * Ensures that friend1 < friend2 lexicographically.
+This helps in consistently
+   * storing and querying friendships, avoiding duplicates like (A,B) and (B,A).
    */
   private getCanonicalFriendPair(user1: User, user2: User): {
     friend1: User;